Pickering-Lab/EnderScope/README.md

 - Attach the **‘NeopixelMount’** to the **‘NeopixelConnecter’** with M3 screws and nuts.
 - Solder dupont cables to 5v, ground and data input solder pads of the Neopixel 16 LED ring.
 - Wire up the neopixel as shown below:

+- Remove the adhesive backing on the 170 pin breadboard and place this on the **'ArduinoNanoHolder'**.
+Slide the **'ArduinoNanoHolder'**, with the breadboard, push button and Arduino Nano attached, on to the Raspberry Pi Camera.
+- Attach the **'CableTidy'** to the horizontal crosspiece on the Ender frame.
+Clip the USB cable and Raspberry Pi CSI cable into the **'CableTidy'**.
+- Upload the relevant Arduino sketch to the Arduino nano.

 ### Step 5: EnderScope
 - Connect the Raspberry Pi HQ Camera to the Raspberry Pi using the CSI cable.
 - Connect Raspberry Pi to monitor with HDMI-micro HDMI cable.